 Dr. Reynolds is the author of the homeschool multi-media courses Discovering Music: 300 Years of Interaction in Western Music, Arts, History, and Culture and Exploring America’s Musical Heritage.
-She is currently creating a course of Early Christian liturgical music from the Temple in Jerusalem through the Middle Ages.
+She is currently creating a course covering Early Christian liturgical music from the Temple in Jerusalem through the Middle Ages.

 She has two grown children and makes her home with her husband on a ranch near Bowie, TX, where she raises goats and soaks in the rich cultural heritage of the Southwest.